Temmenk/BrickSlide/README.md

 # BrickSlide

- use "W" and "S" to move left and rigth respectively Play me https://temmenk.github.io/BrickSlide/
+ use "A" and "D" to move left and rigth respectively Play me https://temmenk.github.io/BrickSlide/